jqrd/gorestapi-mongo/README.md

 ## Relocation
-(TODO works on Linux but not on MacOS)

 If you want to start with this as boilerplate for your project, you can clone this repo and use the `make relocate` option to rename the package.

 ```make relocate TARGET=github.com/myname/mycoolproject```